If you qualify, you can finance a new phone that you pay for in monthly installments when you sign up for Google Fi service.

 Once you’ve paid off your remaining balance, you’re no longer billed the monthly payment on your phone.

 FAQs about paying for your phone over time

 Why am I asked to verify my identity?

 - Answer some personal questions, like addresses you had or banks you used.

 - Upload an image of a government-issued document.

 If you weren't approved, you may want to contact Experian at 1-888-EXPERIAN (1-888-397-3742) for questions related to your credit profile.

-If you decide to cancel your Google Fi service, you’ll need to pay in full what you owe on the phone.
-After you cancel your service, your remaining balance will be charged to the credit or debit card on your account.
-You’ll see the charge on your billing statement.
+If you decide to cancel your Google Fi service, you must pay in full what you owe on the phone.
+After you cancel your service, your remaining balance is charged to the credit or debit card on your account.
+You’ll find the charge on your billing statement.

 Yes.
-If you put your service on temporary hold, the monthly payments on your phone will still be charged to the credit or debit card on your account while your service is inactive.
+If you put your service on temporary hold, the monthly payments on your phone are still be charged to the credit or debit card on your account while your service is inactive.

 Can I pay for someone else's phone in installments?